How to realize compact and non-compact localized states in disorder-free hypercube networks: Abstract

 \section{Abstract}

-We present a method to engineer various zero-energy localized states on disorder-free hypercube graphs.
+We present a method for realizing various zero-energy localized states on disorder-free hypercube graphs.
 Previous works have already indicated that disorder is not essential for observing localization phenomena in noninteracting systems, with some prominent examples including the 1D Aubry-Andr\'e model, characterized solely by incommensurate potentials, or 2D incommensurate Moir\'e lattices, which exhibit localization due to the flat band spectrum.
 Moreover, flat band systems with translational invariance can also possess so-called compact localized states, characterized by exactly zero amplitude outside a finite region of the lattice.
-Here we show that both compact and non-compact (i.e., Anderson-like) localized states can be observed on disorder-free hypercubes that can be constructed in a standard iterative manner via Cartan products.
-This construction also makes these localized states robust against perturbations.
-We illustrate and visualize our results on the example of an $8$D hypercube projected on its Petrie polygon.
-Our findings can be readily tested on existing photonic experimental setups, where hypercube graphs studied can be emulated by bosonic networks of coupled optical cavities and/or waveguides, thus offering potential advancements in the development of various information and wave manipulation protocols.
+Here, we demonstrate that both compact and non-compact (i.e., Anderson-like) localized states {naturally} emerge in disorder-free hypercubes, which can be systematically constructed using Cartan products. {This construction ensures the robustness of these localized states against perturbations.
+Furthermore, we show that the hypercubes can be associated with the Fock space of interacting spin systems exhibiting localization.
+Viewing localization from the hypercube perspective, with its inherently simple eigenspace structure, offers a clearer and more intuitive understanding of the underlying Fock-space many-body localization phenomena.
+Our findings can be readily tested on existing experimental platforms, where hypercube graphs can be emulated, e.g., by photonic networks of coupled optical cavities or waveguides.
+The results can pave the way for the development of novel quantum information protocols and enable effective simulation of quantum many-body localization phenomena.}